 Zonta International, its districts and its clubs are nonsectarian and nonpartisan.

-The Zonta Club of Ottawa is located geographically in District II, and Area 4.
-Clubs in District II are located as far south as the Mid-Hudson Valley and as far west as Syracuse, N.Y.
+The Zonta Club of Ottawa is located geographically in District 2, and Area 4.
+Clubs in District 2 are located as far south as the Mid-Hudson Valley and as far west as Syracuse, N.Y.
 Area 4 includes clubs in Canton and Odgensburg, N.Y. and Montreal, Quebec.
-In October 2017, our Club attended with Val Hume, Linda Pearson and Krystal Valencia were our reps.
+In October 2017, our Club attended with Val Hume, Lynda Pearson and Krystal Valencia were our reps.

 Zonta International Foundation (ZIF), the official charitable foundation of Zonta International, advances and sustains Zonta’s global service and advocacy programs.

 Canada signed CEDAW on July 17, 1980 at the World Conference of the United Nations Decade for Women, and ratified CEDAW the following year on December 10, 1981.
 The decision to ratify was reached through the Continuing Federal-Provincial-Territorial Committee of Officials Responsible for Human Rights.